DwijBishnoi/Data-Driven-Drilling-Optimization/Proposed Model/README.md

 1. Input Parameter:- Spindle Speed, Feed Rate and Drill Diameter.
 2. Output Parameters:- MRR, Circularity, Cylindricity and Delamination Factor.

-Proposed Esembled Model consist of XGBoost, MLP and LSTM.
+The proposed Esembled Model consists of XGBoost, MLP, and LSTM.

 **Proposed_Esemble_Model.ipynb** performs training and testing of Dataset 2 of around 1200 data points through augmentation on a given Esembled Model.